Uncertainties associated with GAN-generated datasets in high energy physics: Formulation of the statement

 Let us begin by considering the situation where a GAN will be used to replace the entire MC production pipeline.
-In that case, our main argument can be formalized as a theorem: \begin{theorem} Under the following two assumptions, the model (or model parameter) discriminating power achievable using only the available true-simulated data cannot be improved by augmenting the true-simulated data with additional GAN-generated data.\\
+In that case, our main argument can be formalized as follows: \begin{theorem} Under the following two assumptions, the model (or model parameter) discriminating power achievable using only the available true-simulated data cannot be improved by augmenting the true-simulated data with additional GAN-generated data.\\

 \textbf{Assumptions:} \begin{enumerate}[topsep=3pt] \item The GAN will be used to circumvent the MC pipeline, starting from the parton-level event generation and going all the way up to either detector hits or reconstructed high-level objects. \item There are no restrictions on the types of analyses a practitioner is allowed to perform using the real and the (GAN/true) simulated data.
-For example, the practitioner should not be restricted only to a particular technique, which may or may not be optimal in its usage of the available data. \end{enumerate} $\diamond$ \end{theorem} We are also implicitly assuming the existence of \emph{some} agreed-upon evaluation metric for capturing the model discriminating power achieved when performing any of the candidate analyses (available to the practitioner) on the available data.
-Note that this theorem is stronger than the statement that a sample of $N$ events generated using a GAN trained on a finite sample of $N_\text{train}$ true-simulated events will be \emph{asymptotically} (i.e., in the large $N$ limit, but with fixed $N_\text{train}$) distinguishable from data generated using the true simulator.
+For example, the practitioner should not be restricted only to a particular technique, which may or may not be optimal in its usage of the available data. \end{enumerate} $\diamond$ \end{theorem} The statement holds for \emph{any} agreed-upon evaluation metric for capturing the model discriminating power achieved when performing any of the candidate analyses (available to the practitioner) on the available data.
+Note that this statement is stronger than the statement that a sample of $N$ events generated using a GAN trained on a finite sample of $N_\text{train}$ true-simulated events will be \emph{asymptotically} (i.e., in the large $N$ limit, but with fixed $N_\text{train}$) distinguishable from data generated using the true simulator.